Rousínov: Sights

 The main landmark of Rousínov is the Church of Saint Mary Magdalene.
 It was built in the Baroque style at the turn of the 17th and 18th centuries, according to the design by Domenico Martinelli.

-In addition to the church, the landmark of the town square is the Old Town Hall building.
+In addition to the church, a notable landmark of the town square is the Old Town Hall building.
 It is a valuable Baroque building from the first half of the 18th century.

 The former synagogue was built in the Neoclassical style in 1842 on the site of an older synagogue.
 Today the building is used as the prayer house of the Czechoslovak Hussite Church.

 The Church of Saint Wenceslaus is located in Rousínovec.
 It was built in the Baroque style in 1718–1734 and also was designed by D. Martinelli.

 The Church of Saints Philip and James is located in Královopolské Vážany.
 It was built in the late Baroque style in 1763–1768.
 Next to the church is a separate Neoclassical bell tower, dating from 1828.